Russia fears sanctions on refineries, expects gasoline shortages

-MOSCOW (Reuters) - Any further Western sanctions which may aim at technology for Russia’s modernizing oil refineries could lead to gasoline shortages, an energy ministry official said.
+MOSCOW, Sept 12 (Reuters) - Any further Western sanctions which may aim at technology for Russia’s modernising oil refineries could lead to gasoline shortages, an energy ministry official said.

 The latest Western sanctions, imposed on Friday, have targeted technology for Russia’s Arctic oil exploration and shale oil projects.